erduotong/nuitka-doc-zh/docs/--help.md

     --no-pyi-file       Do not create a '.pyi' file for extension modules created by Nuitka.
 This is used to detect implicit imports.
 Defaults to off.
+    --no-pyi-stubs      Do not use stubgen when creating a '.pyi' file for extension modules created by Nuitka.
+They expose your API, but stubgen may cause issues.
+Defaults to off.

   Deployment control:
     --deployment        Disable code aimed at making finding compatibility